Cherry Airlines © Pascal Sgro

 (FR, 1990), lives and works in Arles (FR).

-• The New New York series also includes photographs recreated using period techniques, such as collodion and silver printing, presented in a display inspired by the Armory Show (the international modern art exhibition held in New York in 1913), offering a free and anachronistic reconstitution of the history of photography in New York.
-In this project, Robin Lopvet plays the role of archaeologist, blurring the boundaries between reality and fiction while questioning the very status of photography.
+New New York consists of photographs recreated using period techniques such as collodion and silver printing, presented in a display inspired by the Armory Show—the groundbreaking international modern art exhibition held in New York in 1913.
+This approach offers a free and anachronistic reimagining of the history of photography in New York.
+In this project, Robin Lopvet takes on the role of an archaeologist, blurring the boundaries between reality and fiction while questioning the very nature of photography.

 Alisa Martynova